facebook/time/ptp/ptp4u/README.md

   "worker.0.txtsattempts": 1
 }
 ```
-This returns manu usefull metrics such as number of active subscriptions, tx/rx stats etc.
+This returns manu useful metrics such as number of active subscriptions, tx/rx stats etc.

-## Performace
+## Performance
-We were able to generate and consistently support over 1M clients with syncronization frequency of 1Hz.
+We were able to generate and consistently support over 1M clients with synchronization frequency of 1Hz.

 We used a follwing setup:
 * HPE DL380 G10 single CPU system.